particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 The Particle Classic Adapter lets you use your Asset Tracker, Relay Shield, or other third-party shields with our third generation developer kits.
 Plug your Argon, Boron, or Xenon into this adapter and continue development as usual!

-The top of the adapter has female connectors for you to plug in the Particle Mesh device.
+The top of the adapter has female connectors for you to plug in the Particle Gen 3 device.
 The bottom has male header pins in the Particle legacy form-factor for devices such as the Electron, Photon, or the Core.

 The legacy side (male pins on the bottom) are designed to fit an Electron.
 So when plugging into a Photon socket please make sure the B/C pins side are hanging off the end, not plugged into anything.